THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

 ```
 cd End_of_Module_Assignment-ClientServerNetwork
 ```
-3. Install dependencies from requirements.txt
+3. Install dependencies from requirements.txt _(this can either be pip or pip3, depending on your version)_
 ```
 pip install -r requirements.txt
 ```